Momina-Sohail/CREWAI_Game-Designer-Agent-/README.md

 ## Example Output

-When you run it, the agent writes a simple quiz game — it shows a question with multiple answers, lets you click one, and keeps track of your score as you go.
+When you run it, the agent writes a simple quiz game.
+It shows a question with multiple answers, lets you click one and keeps track of your score as you go.